39thalia/mirrorchildren/README.md

 # mirrorchildren
-A simple website written with HTML, CSS and Javascript.
+A simple website written in HTML, CSS and Javascript.